 If the previous owner kept all the service and maintenance receipts, one could assume they drove the car with pride and wanted to ensure it was in the best technical condition possible.

 This is usually seen as a plus for used car shoppers, as it is preferable to buy a vehicle which was driven with love, rather than abuse.
 While a stack of service records doesn’t automatically mean the vehicle is in perfect condition, it is still a good sign.

 Used cars shoppers will learn quickly that the previous owner doesn’t always keep the service history of a car.
 If the owner of the vehicle you’re interested in doesn’t have the records available, this doesn’t necessarily equal a red flag for the vehicle.
 Some owners perform the regular maintenance, but aren’t the type to keep records.
 Or sometimes the owner simply lost them (e.g. during a move, accidentally thrown away, etc.).

 Just because the previous owner cannot provide them to you directly, it doesn’t mean the service history doesn’t still exist.
 If the vehicle was serviced by an official manufacturer or franchised dealership, records are maintained in their computer system.
 It is often easy enough to obtain them from the dealership directly.

 It may be possible that the vehicle simply wasn’t properly serviced.
 These vehicles carry a much higher risk.
 Buyers should be aware that problems can, and often do, arise when a vehicle has no service history.
 Accidents can occur due to an unforeseen mechanical failure.
 Hefty repair bills can come suddenly and without warning.
-Repairs tend to accumulate as one problem is often times connected to another.
 For these reasons and more, it’s very important to find out if the vehicle has been properly maintained.